 4 Ways to Get Involved in the Fight to Save Gorillas

-By Scarlett Rockhold, Communications Manager at Zoo Knoxville
+Written By: Scarlett Rockhold, Communications Manager at Zoo Knoxville

 In honor of World Gorilla Day, I’m excited to share with you ways that you can get involved in the fight to save gorillas.
 Before learning about what you can do to help save this critically endangered species, it is important to first learn how they became so endangered.